SabotagePerformanceAppraisals/fans-of-less/index.md

 We, the undersigned, are declaring a breakdown in the world of Agile
       and Scrum.
 We love the four values and twelve principles of the Agile Manifesto.
-We may have been inspired by Ken Schwaber's description of Scrum.
+We may have been inspired by [an honest and useful vision of Scrum](/an-honest-and-useful-vision-of-scrum/).
 But we feel that today these words have become distorted to mean the opposite of their original intent.